Kessel Run's LNO Program Brings Intense Customer Focus to the Field

-BOSTON (MAY 4, 2023) – Former Kessel Run Liaison Officers lead a panel discussion on the importance of the liaison officer program and its connection to one of Kessel Run’s core values, Intense Customer Focus, during their recent “May the 4th” Celebrate Kessel Run cultural day.
-Liaison officers facilitate communication between the organization and Kessel Run All-Domain Operations Suite users at air operations centers.
-(U.S. Air Force courtesy photo)
+BOSTON, (May 4, 2023) – Kessel Runners led a panel discussion on the importance of the liaison officer program and its connection to one of Kessel Run’s core values, Intense Customer Focus, during their recent “May the 4th” Celebrate Kessel Run cultural day.

+As representatives of Kessel Run, liaison officers deploy to air operations centers around the world to facilitate communication between the organization and Kessel Run All-Domain Operations Suite users.
+While on site, LNOs work side by side with AOC leaders and their Airmen who use KR software to develop the air tasking order.

+“Nothing compares to being there on the ground, day to day, getting to know the users and a better understanding of the intricacies of their workflow,” said Kira Ivarsson, Operational Command and Control senior developer, who was an LNO for the 609th AOC at Al Udeid Air Base, Qatar.
+“It’s amazing to get their feedback, troubleshoot with them, work with them in deploying software, and address their pain points.
+I can’t speak highly enough of the mission impact of the LNO program.”

 |Date Taken: